It covers payment methods and information on banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Belize’s financial architecture allows for several method of payments for trade financing, including letters of credit, documentary collections, revolving lines of credit, international wire transfers and international credit card payment, among others.
 Collection agencies operate nationwide and may operate on behalf of the utility companies, town, and city councils, and for property tax collection.
 There are no credit rating agencies in Belize, but efforts are being made to enact legislation related to credit reporting and to establish the financial infrastructure for credit bureaus and a collateral registry.

-Non-cash payment instruments include checks, debit cards, credit cards, and direct credits.
+Non-cash payment instruments include checks, debit cards, credit cards, direct credits and mobile wallets.
 Three main electronic payment mechanisms are used in Belize, including the POS and ATM networks that facilitate payments by debit card and credit cards; direct credit facilities to make bulk payments such as salaries and pension; and online bill payment facilities.
 MasterCard and Visa are widely accepted and, to a lesser extent, American Express.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.